jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 share: true
 sitemap: true

-header:
 og_image: /images/stadium-economic-impact-share.png
 og_image_alt: "Do Sports Stadiums Help Local Economies?
 A primer on stadium economics by J.C.
 Bradbury."
 ---

 ## A Primer on the Economic Impact of Stadiums